 In the best case, it will transform into a brand name so be careful when choosing it.
 Take your time and do research.

-When trying to register the blog name as URL in the domain, you may be surprised to find out it could be already taken.
-And even if you change the domain suffix (to example .org/.co/.net etc), that’s still not enough.
+When trying to register the blog name as a URL in the domain, you may be surprised to find out it could be already taken.
+And even if you change the domain suffix (for example .org/.co/.net etc), that's still not enough.

 If another site with your name and the .com suffix exits, all visitors intended for your blog will pass first to that site and no one can bet they will make it to yours after.

-Since the .com is the most commonly suffix used, it’s best to find a blog name that is free and can be used with .com.
+Since the .com is the most common suffix used, it's best to find a blog name that is free and can be used with .com.

-If you have difficulties on choosing the best domain registrar, consider these tips:
+If you have difficulties choosing the best domain registrar, consider these tips:

 - Use only characters.
 Avoid numbers and hyphens in your domain name.
 They are often confusing to people and harder to remember.

-- Short names are preferable over long and descriptive.
+- Short names are preferable over long and descriptive ones.
 Think as if you are finding the name of a brand instead of a blog.
-Since it will also be incorporated in the site’s logo, it’s better to be as short as possible.
+Since it will also be incorporated in the site's logo, it's better to be as short as possible.

-Your domain name needs to stuck on people’s mind easy so they can find you fast and frequently.
+Your domain name needs to stick in people's minds easily so they can find you fast and frequently.

 To help you with ideas and keyword combinations, there are some sites: